kaizencycle/Kaizen-OS/INTEGRATION_SUMMARY.md

-# Civic OS Repository Integration Summary
+# Kaizen OS Repository Integration Summary

 ## 🎉 Integration Complete!

-All kaizencycle repositories have been successfully integrated into the Civic OS monorepo using git subtree, preserving their individual histories while creating a unified development environment.
+All kaizencycle repositories have been successfully integrated into the Kaizen OS monorepo using git subtree, preserving their individual histories while creating a unified development environment.

 ## ✅ What Was Accomplished